 Although butterfly pea is often associated to tea, it isn't technically a tea like green tea or black tea which is derived from a plant called Camellia Sinensis.
 It's actually a "herbal infusion" or a "tisane" which the same can be said about mint tea or chamomile tea.
 This also means it is caffeine free and can be consumed any time of day.

 Here's the science behind the magic sorcery!
-As mentioned previously, it contains "anthocyanins" and the stability of its colour is dependent on the pH.
+As mentioned previously, this blue butterfly pea tea contains "anthocyanins" and the stability of its colour is dependent on the pH.
 This means if you add something acidic (lowering the pH of the tea), it will change colour to a violet purple!
 This is great for creating your own litmus test for the kids to show the difference between acidic and alkaline substances!
 Or you can just say you have magical powers when you show your friends!

 Butterfly pea tea on its own has been said to taste "earthy" however the Crystal Blue Tea blend has included lemongrass and pandan (sweet tasting leaf used in many Thai desserts and cooking).
 This creates a mildly sweet taste and once a drop of lemon is added, many say it tastes like the rainbow coloured cereal Froot Loops!